 The governmental-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-The Agency Fund has no measurement focus but utilizes the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.

 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized when they have been earned and they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are recognized as revenues when the expenditure is made and the amounts are expected to be collected within 1 year of the fiscal year end.
+If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are recognized as revenues when the expenditure is made and the amounts are expected to be collected within one year of the fiscal year end.
 A ninety day availability period generally is used for revenue recognition for most other governmental fund revenues.
 Expenditures generally are recorded when a liability is incurred, as under the accrual basis of accounting.
 However, expenditures related to net pension liability and other postemployment benefit liability are recognized later based on specific accounting rules applicable to each, generally when payment is due.